google-site-verification: googlef94ee99e1492dcb1.html

 GERRARDS CROSS

-KNIGHTS TEMPLAR CHARGE.jpg
+KNIGHTS TEMPLAR CHARGE

 TEMPLAR FIGURES AT BUCKINGHAMSHIRE